nxbisgin/Advice-for-Microsoft-s-New-Movie-Studio/README.md

 ## Business Problem

 ***
-Questions to consider:
-* What are the business's pain points related to this project?

     The business needs general overview about the movie industry.

-* How did you pick the data analysis question(s) that you did?

     I believe deciding on the movie genre and the people to work with for the movie are important factors and is a good starting point for a new movie studio.
 Given the data, I think ratings and profit are good measures of success for a movie.

-* Why are these questions important from a business perspective?

     If we understand which genres are more profitable and have higher ratings, the business can invest in those kind of movies.
 ***
 ## Data Understanding

 ***
-Questions to consider:

-* Where did the data come from, and how do they relate to the data analysis questions?

     The data is collected from Box Office Mojo, IMDB, Rotten Tomatoes, and TheMovieDB.org.
 The data has information about movie titles, genres, directors, actors, profits, release year.

-* What do the data represent?
-Who is in the sample and what variables are included?

     The data provides information about 16184 movies when merged on common columns.
 I have included information about movie genres, profit, primary people such as directors, writers and actors along with ratings.

-* What is the target variable?

     Target variables are the ratings and profit.

 ***